owainlewis/owainlewis.com/content/comonads.md

 	extend    :: (w a -> b) -> w a -> w b
 ```

 The Scala definitions below are, IMO, easier to understand.
-We replace bind (or flatMap) with the join opeerator since it's more intuative.
+We replace bind (or flatMap) with the join operator since it's more intuative.

 ```scala
 trait Monad[M[_]] extends Functor[M] {